 What should I do if my car smells like gas?

 Finally, inspect other components on the fuel injection system for damage and wear.
-If all else fails and your car still smells like gas, it may be time to call a professional mechanic.
+If all else fails and your car smells like gas, it may be time to call a professional mechanic.

 Can low coolant cause a burning smell?